Baltimore's new mayor set to be sworn in at low-key event

 With the pandemic limiting indoor and outdoor public events, Scott's inauguration Tuesday will be a low-key event with no invited guests or dignitaries.
 He will make a brief address to the media after being sworn in at City Hall.

-"Expectations are high because hopes are high," said Mileah Kromer, director of the political science program at Goucher College in Towson, Maryland.
+"Expectations are high because hopes are high," said Mileah Kromer, associate professor of political science and director of a politics center at Goucher College in Towson, Maryland.
 "Like any executive, he will be given with the public at least a honeymoon period, but in terms of public opinion, we don't know how that honeymoon period will be affected by the pandemic."

 "Baltimore is a majority Black city, and we know that Black people have been disproportionately affected by COVID-19.
 So the stakes are high, certainly," Kromer added.